wheeljs/random-playlist/README.md

 ## Contribute

 Welcome!
-I'm a frontend developer only (and never used react before), current 'Generate' is a REAL `random()` call, in my picture, 'Generate' should be more elegant and smart.
+I'm a frontend developer only (and never used react before), current 'Generate' is a REAL `random()` call, in my "blueprint", 'Generate' should be more elegant and smart.

 ### Install